-A deep, moody blue that gets very dark, perfect for night skies, shadows, and atmosphere!
+Also known as Indanthrene, this is a deep, moody blue that gets very dark, perfect for night skies, shadows, and atmosphere!

 Daniel Smith is the PB60 that I originally fell in love with, not realizing it’s very different from other brands – very violet-toned, dark, and muted!

-Graded Wash: Not super even, I struggled to get a streak-free wash in gradients and flat washes, but it does have quite a range of color from a very, very dark blue in masston.
+Graded Wash: Not super even, I struggled to get a streak-free wash in gradients and flat washes, but it does have quite a range of color from a very, very dark blue in masstone.
 The color is very purple-toned and muted throughout, with the diluted end being too grayish to be useful for blue skies.

-Lifting: Leaves behind residue in both lifts.
+Lifting/Staining: Staining.
+Leaves behind residue in both lifts.